JonasJurczok/factorio-todo-list/README.md

 Is the minimized UI (the "Todo List" button) still taking up your precious screen space?

 In the settings menu you can disable it.
-Then you'll only be able to use the hotkey (default shift-t) to show/hide the todo list.
+Then you'll only be able to use the hotkey (default shift-t) or the shortcut to show/hide the todo list.

 ## How to contribute?